MobiSurvStd/MobiSurvStd/docs/src/format/legs.md

 MobiSurvStd will show warning messages indicating how many legs does not match the constraint.

 - **Type:** String
-- **Guarantees:**
-  - The end special location intersects with the end detailed zone, draw zone, and INSEE zone (only checked if the zones are known).

 ### `end_detailed_zone`

 Identifier of the detailed zone corresponding to the leg end point.

 - **Type:** String
-- **Guarantees:**
-  - The end detailed zone intersects with the end draw zone and INSEE zone (only checked if the zones are known).
-  - The value is equal to the `start_detailed_zone` of the next leg (if any).

 ### `end_draw_zone`

 Identifier of the draw zone corresponding to the leg end point.

 - **Type:** String
-- **Guarantees:**
-  - The end detailed zone intersects with the end draw zone and INSEE zone (only checked if the zones are known).
-  - The value is equal to the `start_draw_zone` of the next leg (if any).

 ### `end_insee`